Skip to main content

 A well-balanced snack has three components:

-• Protein from poultry, meat, dairy, nuts, or seeds to build muscle and support strong bones
+• Protein: Protein from poultry, meat, dairy, nuts, or seeds builds muscle and supports strong bones.

-• Healthy fats from foods like nuts and nut butters, seeds, oils, and avocado, for cognition and brain health
+• Healthy fats: Healthy fats from nuts and nut butters, seeds, oils, and avocado supports cognition and brain health.

-When planning snacks, try to pair foods containing carbohydrates (vegetables, grains) with foods that contain protein and fat (poultry, cheese, nuts).
+When planning snacks, try to combine foods from these three groups.
 The protein and fat help the carbohydrates break down more slowly.
 This means the snack will provide energy over a longer period of time.

-In addition to the nutrients above, try to focus on the following key nutrients, which support kids’ growth and development:
+In addition to the nutrients above, there are many other nutrients that also support kids’ growth and development, including:

 You may not always be able to get all of these nutrients into every snack, and that’s OK.
 Foods eaten throughout the day (and day after day) add up to ensure children get all of the nutrients that they need.